mtlynch/mtlynch.io/content/posts/solo-developer-year-6/index.md

 When I look around at technology that I find exciting like Zig or Nix, I see such a dearth of long-form educational materials.
 Something I've realized over the years is that I enjoy teaching much more than most developers do.
 I also write so much publicly that I feel more comfortable writing material than most people do.
 Looking back on a lot of the blog posts I wrote this year.

-Also, in 2021, I said I'd write a book, and I still want to write it.
+In 2021, I [said](/solo-developer-year-3/#publish-six-blog-posts-and-one-book) I'd [write a book](https://refactoringenglish.com/) to help developers improve their writing.
+I got 80% through the first chapter, and then TinyPilot absorbed all of my free time that year.
+I still want to write that book.

 ### Write software for ten working hours per week

-Writing code is still one of my favorite ways to spend time.
+Writing code is still one of my favorite activities.
 For the past few years of TinyPilot, I've enjoyed coding, but it's never been a sensible way to spend my limited working hours.
 With a team of six people, several critical vendors, and many moving pieces, the most pressing parts of TinyPilot have always been management.

-I hope that by outsourcing and delegating more of TinyPilot's operational side, I can free up enough of my time that coding is, if not the optimal use of my time, at least a positive use of my time.
+I hope that by outsourcing and delegating more of TinyPilot's operational side, I can free up enough of my time that coding is, if not the optimal use of my time, at least a reasonable use of my time.

 ## Do I still love it?